rails/webpacker/README.md

 app files and compiled webpack bundles will go in your Rails app, but all these options are configurable from `config/webpacker.yml` file.

-The configuration for what Webpack is supposed to compile by default rests on the convention that every file in `app/javascript/packs/*`**(default)** or whatever path you set for `source_entry_path` in the `webpacker.yml` configuration is turned into their own output files (or entry points, as Webpack calls it).
+The configuration for what webpack is supposed to compile by default rests on the convention that every file in `app/javascript/packs/*`**(default)** or whatever path you set for `source_entry_path` in the `webpacker.yml` configuration is turned into their own output files (or entry points, as webpack calls it).
 Therefore you don't want to put anything inside `packs` directory that you do want to be an entry file.
 As a rule thumb, put all files your want to link in your views inside "packs" directory and keep everything else under `app/javascript`.